akadesilva/q-dev-headless/README.md

 ### Automated Setup

-We've provided a set of scripts to automate the Fargate setup process.
-To use them:
+We've provided a set of scripts to automate the Fargate setup process:

 ```bash
 ./setup-fargate.sh
 ```

-This script will guide you through the entire process, including:
+This script guides you through:
 - Setting up IAM roles
 - Setting up secrets in AWS Secrets Manager
 - Building and pushing the Docker image